-As discussed by Yamartino (2000) the latest advection solvers such as Bott and PPM reduce numerical diffusion to the point where modelers need to be concerned about including appropriate levels of explicit horizontal diffusion.
+As discussed by Yamartino (2000) advection solvers such as Bott and PPM reduce numerical diffusion to the point where modelers need to be concerned about including appropriate levels of explicit horizontal diffusion.
 Currently, there is very little information on the appropriate level of horizontal diffusion for Eulerian grid models.
-We see this issue becoming increasingly important as more accurate advection solvers are utilized in grid models.
 This issue is not limited to CAMx.